ZDSPunisherspb.comHomeMarker TechStoreLinks

-These are some of the questions that I hear most often, pertaining to the Shocker NXT.
+These are some of the Shocker NXT questions that I hear most often.
 Some of these questions are the same as the Shocker SFT FAQ page, whereas others are more current questions that apply only to "newer" Shockers.
 If you wish to know more detail about one or more of the topics, consult their separate section of the site.

 Please note that this is not a FAQ for electronic markers.
 If you are unfamiliar with terms used when describing electronic markers (dwell, input pressure, LPR, etc), then read my Electronic Markers FAQ.